 The receipt of a new e-mail message is displayed on the handsets assigned to the related e-mail account.
-An advisory tone sounds and the related isplayed on the idle display.
+An advisory tone sounds and the ⋈ icon is displayed on the idle display.

-The Symbol is also displayed when you have new SMS messages.
+The symbol is also displayed when you have new SMS messages.

-You can display the sender, date/time of receipt and the subject for each e-mail in the incoming e-mail list (\rightarrow page 85).
+You can display the sender, date/time of receipt and the subject for each e-mail in the incoming e-mail list (→ page 87).